YottaDB/YDBDoc/GTMAdminOps/packaging.rst

 .. index::
-   Packaging YottaDB/GT.M Applications
+   Packaging YottaDB Applications

 =================================================
-Appendix G : Packaging YottaDB/GT.M Applications
+Appendix G : Packaging YottaDB Applications
 =================================================

 .. contents::
    :depth: 2

-YottaDB/GT.M provides the mumps -run shell command to invoke application entryrefs directly from the shell.
-YottaDB/GT.M recognizes a number of environment variables to determine the starting characteristics of a process; these are described in the documentation and summarized in “Environment Variables”.
-In order to ensure that environment variables are set correctly, you should create a shell script that appropriately sets (and clears where needed) environment variables before invoking YottaDB/GT.M.
-When users should not get to the shell prompt from the application (either for lack of skill or because they are not sufficiently trusted), or when the application needs more access to the shell command line than that provided by the $ZCMDLINE ISV, you may need to package a YottaDB/GT.M application using techniques beyond, or in additional to, invocation from a shell script.
+YottaDB provides the mumps -run shell command to invoke application entryrefs directly from the shell.
+YottaDB recognizes a number of environment variables to determine the starting characteristics of a process; these are described in the documentation.
+In order to ensure that environment variables are set correctly, you should create a shell script that appropriately sets (and clears where needed) environment variables before invoking YottaDB.
+When users should not get to the shell prompt from the application (either for lack of skill or because they are not sufficiently trusted), or when the application needs more access to the shell command line than that provided by the $ZCMDLINE ISV, you may need to package a YottaDB application using techniques beyond, or in additional to, invocation from a shell script.

-Since YottaDB/GT.M is designed to integrate with the underlying OS, you should consider the entire range of services provided by operating systems when packaging a YottaDB/GT.M applications.
+Since YottaDB is designed to integrate with the underlying OS, you should consider the entire range of services provided by operating systems when packaging a YottaDB application.
 For example, you can use the host based access control provided by TCP wrappers, or various controls provided by xinetd (including per_source, cps, max_load protection, only_from, no_access, and access_times).

-This appendix has two examples that illustrate techniques for packaging YottaDB/GT.M applications, neither of which excludes the other.
+This appendix has two examples that illustrate techniques for packaging YottaDB applications, neither of which excludes the other.

-1. “Setting up a Captive User Application with YottaDB/GT.M”, such that when captive users login, they are immediately taken to the application, have no access to the shell or programmer prompt, and when they exit, are logged off the system.
+1. “Setting up a Captive User Application with YottaDB”, such that when captive users login, they are immediately taken to the application, have no access to the shell or programmer prompt, and when they exit, are logged off the system.
-2. “Invoking YottaDB/GT.M through a C main() program”: in addition to providing another technique for creating captive applications, invoking through a C main() is the only way that application code has access to the original argc and argv of a shell command used to start the application (the $ZCMDLINE ISV provides an edited version of the command line).
+2. “Invoking YottaDB through a C main() program”: in addition to providing another technique for creating captive applications, invoking through a C main() is the only way that application code has access to the original argc and argv of a shell command used to start the application (the $ZCMDLINE ISV provides an edited version of the command line).

 --------------------------------------------------------
-Setting Up a Captive User Application with YottaDB/GT.M
+Setting Up a Captive User Application with YottaDB
 --------------------------------------------------------

-This section discusses wholesome practices in setting up a YottaDB/GT.M based application on UNIX/Linux such that, when "captive" users log in to the system, they are taken directly into the application, and when they exit the application, they are logged off the system.
-Unless part of the application design, a captive user should not get to a shell or YottaDB/GT.M prompt.
+This section discusses wholesome practices in setting up a YottaDB based application on UNIX/Linux such that, when "captive" users log in to the system, they are taken directly into the application, and when they exit the application, they are logged off the system.
+Unless part of the application design, a captive user should not get to a shell or YottaDB prompt.

 The example in “Sample .profile” is for /bin/sh on GNU/Linux, and may need to be adapted for use with other shells on other platforms.

-At a high level, preventing a captive user from getting to a shell or YottaDB/GT.M prompt involves:
+At a high level, preventing a captive user from getting to a shell or YottaDB prompt involves:

 * trapping signals that may cause the login shell to give the user interactive access, for example, by pressing <CTRL-Z> to suspend the mumps application;
 * preventing a mumps process from responding to a <CTRL-C> until the application code sets up a handler; and